cesalazar/berlinblockchainweek/events/decoding-token-economics/README.md

 price: 0

 # The name of the venue where the event will be held.
 Can be left empty.
-venue: Ocean Protocol
+venue: betahaus

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
-address: Chausseestrasse 19, 10115 Berlin, Germany
+address: Köpenicker Straße 154, 10997 Berlin, Germany

 # The category of the event.
 Valid options:
 # - conference